iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 2 reviews"/>
 </p>

+> The last time the Exposure Notification updated was on April 18, it should update more often.<br> :date: __2021-05-01 06:13:25__

+> You need a pin number to report a positive Covid result.
+I called and left a message, but they never called me back.
+So... that renders this app useless, aside from Covid news & numbers.<br> :date: __2021-04-30 07:10:17__

+> I have to Uninstall the app and reinstall it because it randomly stops checking for exposures.
+EDIT: UPDATE: after following the instructions above about battery power it got WORSE.
+It not only stops checking for exposures but drains my phone .
+I would change the rating to Zero if I was able.
+Lots of other States got it right, did Michigan order their App from Wish?<br> :date: __2021-04-29 17:26:38__

 > Great idea but the last time it checked says March 18.
 Needs a way to display our vaccine information.<br> :date: __2021-04-27 17:21:30__

 > Exposures was last checked mid-February despite having bluetooth on all the time and occasionally opening the app.<br> :date: __2021-04-25 16:38:55__

-> I have to Uninstaller the app and reinstall it because it randomly stops checking for exposures<br> :date: __2021-04-24 02:07:14__

 > I haven't had any positive exposures according to the app, but how do I even know if anyone else is using it?
 I wish there was a way to tell if I've even come into contact with anyone who is actually USING the app.
 Just a count.
 I'm not asking for names or any other personal data.
 Without this count the results are meaningless.<br> :date: __2021-04-18 17:03:53__

 > I tested positive for COVID-19.
 I wanted to share it in the app so I could alert others.
 When you test positive, the DoH gives you a PIN that you then enter into the app to verify your positive test result, which should broadcast it on the app.
 But here's the major problem: it didn't recognize the TWO PINs they sent me.
 I tried phoning someone, but had no idea who to contact.
 I was desperate to get the word out, because I work in a busy location.
 Nothing worked.
 I tried the codes again and again, but the app kept rejecting them, saying that it wasn't a valid code.
 I called the admin office-- I think???-- of the local health department, because I had no idea who else to contact to help me.
 All I did was call the number the app gave me.
 No responses from anyone.
 I'm starting to think this is happening with other positive testers as well, and that's why exposures aren't properly updated.
 Because of this, this app is LITERALLY.
 POINTLESS.
 Please do something about this.
 I tried to inform as many people as possible, but I can't reach out to everyone.<br> :date: __2021-04-18 15:45:58__

-> The last time the Exposure Notification updated was on March 31, it should update more often.<br> :date: __2021-04-12 05:38:38__

 > I tried the app but have to uninstall and re install every couple of days because it stops working.<br> :date: __2021-04-06 22:46:51__

 > The app is ON but has not done an exposure check since Jan 24.
 Today is Mar 18.<br> :date: __2021-03-19 16:34:13__

 > Good idea, but app stops updating/checking from time to time and won't refresh or reconnect.
 Tried turning bluetooth off/on, restarting phone, but couldn't make it active again.
 Last check was over a month ago.
 Is COVID over?<br> :date: __2021-03-19 01:17:23__

-> I've had to reinstall this app on a few occasions.
-No it is still displaying last checked March 08, 2021.<br> :date: __2021-03-17 15:11:09__